usegalaxy-eu/pulsar-network-docs/source/status.rst

 Pulsar network endpoints
 ------------------------

-Pulsar endpoints with the corresponding compute time is reported in the following.
+The Pulsar endpoints with the corresponding compute time are reported in the following.
 This is calculated from the assigned ``galaxy_slots`` multiplied by ``runtime_seconds`` for each job.
 It will not calculates the exact CPU usage but it gives and approximation for what was allocated.

 ----------------